 Deciding on lesbian IVF roles is on the hands of both women.
 Doctors often recommend that it is the youngest the one acting as the donor, though.
 This is because egg quality diminishes with age, especially from age 35 onwards.
-This allows for embryo quality to be improved, and therefore the chances for pregnancy.
-Having a good egg supply is crucial.
+This allows for embryo quality to be improved, and subsequently the chances for pregnancy.
+Having a good count supply is crucial.

-As for the woman carrying the pregnancy, it is an essential requirement that she has a normal uterine cavity, free from malformations that can have a negative impact on pregnancy and embryo development.
+As for the woman carrying the pregnancy, it is an essential requirement that she has a normal uterine cavity, free from anomalies that can have a negative impact on pregnancy and embryo development.

-Should you be interested in learning more about available fertility options for lesbian couples, we recommend you to visit the following article: Baby options for lesbian couples.
+Should you be interested in learning more about available fertility options for lesbian couples, we recommend that you visit the following article: Baby Options for Lesbian Couples.

 The difference is that, in this case, the egg donor is not an anonymous person or third-party, but one of the members of the couple, that is, one of the intended mothers.
 This is the reason it is also known as two-mom IVF.